-This guide lays out a framework that solar developers should consider when working with a seed company to design a low-stature native pollinator-friendly seed mix.
-Pollinator seed mixes can be adapted to include only shorter-stature species that will not shade the solar panels or cause undue harm to their primary purpose of creating clean, renewable energy.
+This guide lays out a framework that solar developers should consider when working with a seed company to design a low-stature pollinator-friendly seed mix.
+These high performance seed mixes can be adapted to include only shorter-stature species that can result in significant savings as a result of needing just a single annual mow or graze.

-Seed Mix Cost
+Seed Mix Costs